Are Stocks a Better Investment Than Real Estate?

 - Do you need your investment to produce income soon, or are you looking for capital appreciation?

 - What are the tax consequences and minimum purchase amounts needed to fund the investment?

 Then evaluate the characteristics of both stocks and real estate to determine which might be most appropriate in light of your goals.

-Stocks and real estate have many similarities as investments
+Stocks and real estate have many similarities as investments.
+Some similarities include:

 - Both stocks and real estate involve trade-offs between risk and return.